Snowfork/snowbridge/parachain/README.md

 1. Recently finalized ethereum header and difficulty for the ethereum light client
 2. Contract addresses for the Ether, Erc20, and Dot apps.
 3. Authorized principal for the basic channel
-4. Fee and reward parameters for the incentivized channel

 For an example configuration, consult the [setup script](https://github.com/Snowfork/snowbridge/blob/main/test/scripts/start-services.sh) for our local development stack.
 Specifically the `start_polkadot_launch` bash function.